Conventional Septic System Installation

 How long does a conventional septic system installation take?

 Most residential installations take two to five days from excavation to final backfill, depending on site conditions, tank size, and drain field length.
-Permit approval timelines vary by jurisdiction and can add one to four weeks before we break ground.
+The duration of installation also depends on permit approval timelines, which vary by jurisdiction and can add one to four weeks before we break ground.

 How deep does a septic system get installed?